mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 public: yes
-tags: ['Transition', 'writing']
+tags: ['transition', 'writing']
-series: 'Transition'
+series: 'transition'
 image:
   - src: '2017/herm.jpg'
 summary: |
-  Reflections on the instictive act of gendering, how it can go terribly wrong, and what happens next.
+  Reflections on the instinctive act of gendering, how it can go terribly wrong, and what happens next.